chriswernst/raspberryPi-setup-and-intro-to-cron/README.md

 `sudo apt-get install python3-pip`

-and install any required modules with:
+and install any desired modules with:

 `pip3 install requests bs4 time datetime twilio`

 Your machine is now set up!
-For some, you can stop here, but we'll go into file transfer below.
+For some, you can stop here, but we'll go into file transfer below using Secure Transfer Protocol.

 #
 ###### File Transfer